Updated: Mar 19

-Leaf pendants are the most popular pieces I make.
-As well as the range on this website, I often get asked to make a piece from a specific plant, even a particular one from a from a person’s garden.
-I love making those pieces – they mean so much to the person who receives them as they are a unique keepsake of a beloved plant.
+Silver leaf pendants are the most popular pieces I make.
+As well as the range on this website, I often get asked to make a silver leaf replica pendant from a specific plant, even a particular one from a from a person’s garden.
+I love making those pieces – they mean so much to the person who receives them as they are a unique and permanent keepsake of a beloved plant.

-However, there are a number of considerations to be made before I can agree to making such a piece.
+However, there are a number of considerations to be made before I can agree to making a particular silver leaf jewellery piece.
 Here’s a list of what I need to know before agreeing to make a specific species piece"

 1. Is the leaf type thick enough?
-Not all plants or leaves are suitable for the process of making the exact replicas.
+Not all plants or leaves are suitable for the process of making the exact replica form of silver leaf.
 Some plants, such as miniature flowering cherries, have leaves which are too thin, and cannot withstand the process of having wet clay layers applied to them – they just curl up tightly as they dry.
 Others are too hairy or too waxy and just shrug off the clay as it is applied.

 2. Does the leaf have a suitable texture on its back?
 The beauty of the real leaf pieces is the